SmartTokenLabs/token-negotiator/README.md

 ### Negotiator

-Create a new instance of the Negotiator module.
+Creates a new instance of the Negotiator module.

 ```javascript
   /**